Gardens

 Paulk Peony Garden

-A wonderful collection of over 100 different specimens donated by Katharine Paulk.
-With accents of stately evergreens, Black Eyed Susan, Coral Bells, and New England Aster, this garden is a wonderful spot for a photoshoot, picnic or small gathering.
+This showy collection includes over 100 peony varieties donated by Katharine Paulk.
+With accents of evergreens, coral bells, asters, and black-eyed Susans, the garden is a favorite backdrop for photos, quiet walks, or informal gatherings.
 Click here to learn more.

 -